Why am I losing weight?

 In the case of changes to smell, try:

-• Eat food cold or at room temperature, if smells bother you
+• Eat food cold or at room temperature if strong smells bother you

 • Chew your food well to enhance flavour perception